Renad126/Data-Science/README.md

 ## File Descriptions

-There is one Jupyter Notebook file that contains all the analytics, codes Markdown cells and comments.
+There is one Jupyter Notebook file that contains all the analytics, codes, Markdown cells and comments.

 ## Results